Artists’ commissions to explore artificial intelligence, blockchain and other technological concerns

 Crowded Room is a formally inventive theatre company based in London lead by Mark Knightley and Harriet Madeley.

-For the Collusion commission, Crowded Room’s immersive installation will use theatre and artificial intelligence to respond to the “no one left behind” imperative enshrined in the UN’s Sustainable Development Goals.
+For the Collusion commission, Crowded Room’s immersive installation will use theatre and artificial intelligence to explore wealth disparity and the housing crisis in the near future of the UK.

 Doomsday Blockchain, a collective of artists who have come together to explore the phenomenon of the blockchain as an emerging technology that could profoundly affect how resources are transacted, shared or recorded.
 The collective includes James Stevens, Daniela Boraschi, Christian Nold and Alexei Blinov.